CS 420/520 Object-Oriented Programming

 Academic Integrity Policy

-assumed; students who have experience with Java or C++
+not assumed, and students who have experience with Java

-should be prepared to unlearn some of what they think
+or C++ should be prepared to unlearn some of what they

-they know.
-Prior experience with Smalltalk is not
+think they know.
+Prior experience with Grace is

 Topics covered will include responsibility-driven design, test-driven development, refactoring, code reading, reuse, parametrization, inheritance and programming patterns.